-Key audit matter How the matter was addressed in our audit As disclosed in Note 13 of the financial report, goodwill represents a significant asset which the Group has Our procedures included, but were not limited to the following: recorded in the statement of financial position.
-Under the Australian Accounting Standards, goodwill is required to be tested annually for impairment.
-Evaluating the Group's determination of CGU's and the allocation of assets to the carrying value of CGU's; As set out in Note 13, the directors' assessment of the recoverability of goodwill requires significant judgement, in particular in estimating future growth rates, discount rates and the expected cash flows of Obtaining the Group's value in use models and agreeing the first years forecast to board approved budgets; cash generating units ("CGU") to which the goodwill has been allocated.
-Evaluating management's ability to achieve cash flows by comparing prior period forecasts against actual results; As a result this was determined to be a key audit matter due to the above noted judgements and the significance of goodwill to the group's financial position.
-Assessing the key inputs in the value in use models including the forecast net profit after tax, discount rates, terminal value determination and growth rates for each CGU; Using our internal valuation specialist to assess the reasonableness of the discount rate; Performing a sensitivity analysis on the key financial assumptions in the models.
-These included budgeted net profit after tax, multipliers used in the terminal year of cash flows, and the discount rates applied; and • Evaluating the adequacy of the related disclosures in the financial report.
+How the matter was addressed in our audit

+Our procedures included, but were not limited to the following:

+- Evaluating the Group's determination of CGU's and the allocation of assets to the carrying value of CGU's; - Obtaining the Group's value in use models and agreeing the first years forecast to board approved budgets; - Evaluating management's ability to achieve cash flows by comparing prior period forecasts against actual results; - Assessing the key inputs in the value in use models including the forecast net profit after tax, discount rates, terminal value determination and growth rates for each CGU; - Using our internal valuation specialist to assess the reasonableness of the discount rate; - Performing a sensitivity analysis on the key financial assumptions in the models.
+These included budgeted net profit after tax, multipliers used in the terminal year of cash flows, and the discount rates applied; and - Evaluating the adequacy of the related disclosures in the financial report.